Mooring Warps Size Guide

 - Permanent Anchor Mooring: permanent attachment to the sea bed at a single fixed point or as part of a series.

-- Pile Mooring: poles driven into the bottom of the sea bed or river bed in a regular line with their tops protruding the surface to a serviceable height.
-A yacht positions herself in line and between two piles and deploys mooring lines fore and aft to a heavy steel ring on the pile (which may slide up and down with the tide).
+- Pile Mooring: poles driven into the bottom of the sea bed or river bed in a regular line, with their tops protruding the surface to a serviceable height.
+A yacht positions herself in line between two piles and deploys mooring lines fore and aft to a heavy steel ring on the pile (which may slide up and down with the tide).

 - The risk factor created by leaving your yacht unattended in all weathers.